mehtaharsh16/daniel.feldroy.com/posts/2009-04-show-me-your-open-source-django-blog.md

 **Ivan said on 2010-01-25**

+Dear Danny

-Dear Danny<br /><br />Did you get very far with this?  <br /><br />I am picking a choosing bits to go into a Django-base site.
-I noticed your CMS call (and I'm now weighing up Django-CMS and FeinCMS).<br /><br />Did you come to a shortlist for a blog app?<br /><br />Best wishes<br /><br />Ivan
+Did you get very far with this?

+I am picking a choosing bits to go into a Django-base site.
+I noticed your CMS call (and I'm now weighing up Django-CMS and FeinCMS).

+Did you come to a shortlist for a blog app?

+Best wishes

+Ivan

 **pydanny said on 2010-01-25**

+Ivan,

-Ivan, <br /><br />If I were to make a stand-alone blog for Django I would go with django-mingus.
-For something that goes into Pinax, I would choose http://github.com/eldarion/biblion once its ready.
+If I were to make a stand-alone blog for Django I would go with django-mingus.
+For something that goes into Pinax, I would choose https://github.com/eldarion/biblion once its ready.